Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 Remove the netting and begin placing a dark color wool to the surface area of the foot.

 I am not a conventional felt maker.
 I do like to test the boundaries and I do like to try to invent the wheel!
 I don't mind using modern aids such as a tumble dryer and a microwave oven or even an Electric Sander.
-Here, I hasten to add, I always abide with good safety practices and so should you.
+Here, I hasten to add, I always abide by good safety practices and so should you.
 It is so much better to be safe than sorry!

 Put the lasts into the tumble dryer, for about ten minutes to begin with.
 If the project is very wet when you put it in, it might take a little longer to felt properly.
 It is best to keep on checking the fibers regularly.
-If they become fused to the stocking, don't stress, they will easily pull away from later.
+If they become fused to the stocking, don't stress, they will easily pull away later.

-Place in the tumble Dryer for about ten minutes.
+Place in the tumble dryer for about ten minutes.
 Open the tights to check to see if the fibers have felted together.
-If not, put the Lasts back into the Dryer until the wool has felted.
+If not, put the Lasts back into the dryer until the wool has felted.

-Rinse the boots or slippers
+31. Rinse the Boots or Slippers

 Still on the Lasts, Rinse the Boots with hot and cold water until the water runs clear of soap.
 Ease the boots gently from the Lasts.